Gruyères: beautiful castle surrounded by nature and history in Switzerland.

 Activities

-Four days is a great amount of time to spend in Switzerland if you’ve never been here and want to get a taste of this beautiful country.
-It’ll just give you some time to see different places without having to rush too much.
-If you’re planning your trip to Switzerland, the following itineraries will help you with that process.
+Four days is a good amount of time for a trip to Switzerland, especially if you’ve never been here before and want to get a taste of this beautiful country.
+This way, you have enough time to see different places without rushing too much.
+When planning your trip to Switzerland, the following itineraries will help you.

-They are all doable within four days and have their starting point in Geneva.
-However, if you’d like to start in a different place, you can easily adapt your trip accordingly.
-Geneva is very well connected and can be reached from every other city in Switzerland.
-Especially those in western Switzerland like Lausanne, Fribourg, Montreux or even Bern.
+All of them can be done in four days and start from Geneva.
+However, if you prefer to begin your journey from another location, you can easily adjust your trip accordingly.
+Geneva is well connected and accessible from any other city in Switzerland, particularly from cities in the western part, like Lausanne, Montreux, Fribourg, or even Bern.

-Also, if you have more than four days available and see a Switzerland itinerary you like, you can easily stretch it out by spending an extra night at some of the places.
+If you have more than four days available and see an itinerary you like, you can easily extend it by spending an extra night in some places.

 1. Itinerary with lots of mountains, lakes, cities, chocolate and cheese